 - 2. LCD display had indicated as normal illumination when power supply switch is 'on', however outdoor unit cannot be operated.
 (But, it is necessary to take 3 to 5 minutes for outdoor unit to start from the timing of remote control ON/OFF switch is 'on'.) - 3.
 P.C. board had memorized wrong setting information. - a.
 If main power supply is switched 'on' with the wrong connection. - b.
-When changing the connection or combination of units due to re-installation etc. - When changing the system from twin to triple (triple to twin). - When changing the system from group control to normal one to one system. - When making the replacement of units as master and slave etc.
+When changing the connection or combination of units due to re-installation etc. - When changing the system from twin control to normal one to one system. - When making the replacement of units as master and slave etc.